Bobby Walston

-Robert Harold Walston (October 17, 1928 – October 7, 1987) was an American professional football player who was a wide receiver and placekicker for the Philadelphia Eagles of the National Football League (NFL).
-He played college football for the Georgia Bulldogs and was selected in the 14th round of the 1951 NFL draft.
-From 1966 to 1967, he coached receivers and kickers for the Miami Dolphins.
+Robert Harold "Bobby" Walston (October 17, 1928 – October 7, 1987) was an American professional football player who was a wide receiver and placekicker for the Philadelphia Eagles of the National Football League (NFL).
+Walston was selected by the Pro Football Hall of Fame as a member of the NFL 1950s All-Decade Team.
+He played college football for the Georgia Bulldogs in the Southeastern Conference (SEC), and was selected in the 14th round of the 1951 NFL draft.
+He was the Rookie of the Year in 1951, led the NFL in scoring in 1954, and led the NFL in field goal percentage in 1957 and 1960.
+He was a member of the 1960 Eagles NFL championship team.